 - a.
-The self-insurance reserve be maintained at \$5 million, and self-insurance remained appropriate; - b.
+The self-insurance reserve be reduced from \$5 million to \$3 million, and self-insurance remained appropriate; - b.
 The funding position of the Defined Benefit plan and future liquidity requirements continue to be considered in setting investment policy; - c.
 The Board continue to consider de-risking assets as a means of reducing the risk of subsequent higher contributions due to the future poor investment experience, whilst considering any subsequent funding implications; and - d.
-The Shortfall Limit remain 97%. - 2.13 The first two of these recommendations have been completed since that date.
-The Board is also continuing to consider de-risking Defined Benefit plan assets and the Shortfall Limit remains 97%.
+The Shortfall Limit remain 97%. - 2.14 The first two of these recommendations have been completed since that date.
+The Board has continued to de-risk Defined Benefit plan assets and the Shortfall Limit increased to 98% from 26 July 2024.

-Events since the 30 June 2022 Actuarial Investigation
+Events since the 30 June 2023 Actuarial Investigation

-- 2.14 There have been no amendments to the Defined Benefit plan benefits. - 2.15 The Superannuation Guarantee (SG) Contribution rate increased to 11% from 1 July 2023.
+- 2.15 There have been no amendments to the Defined Benefit plan benefits. - 2.16 Subsequent to the actuarial investigation Vision Super adopted a lower risk investment strategy, whereby the actual growth asset allocation reduced from 69.5% as at 30 June 2023 to 64.7% as at 30 June 2024.
+Consistent with the reduction in growth assets and desire for future de-risking, the Shortfall Limit was increased from 97% to 98% from 26 July 2024. - 2.17 The Superannuation Guarantee (SG) Contribution rate increased to 11.5% from 1 July 2024.
 We understand the Authorities increased the Division C contribution rate to reflect this change.
-There was no other legislative changes or changes to benefits that have materially impacted on the funding of the Defined Benefit plan. - 2.16 Vision Super advised that the Defined Benefit plan investment return for the year to 30 June 2023 was 11.2% p.a., which was higher than the return of 5.5% p.a. assumed in the 30 June 2022 actuarial investigation.
+There was no other legislative changes or changes to benefits that have materially impacted on the funding of the Defined Benefit plan. - 2.18 Vision Super advised that the Defined Benefit plan investment return for the year to 30 June 2024 was 7.8% p.a., which was higher than the return of 5.7% p.a. assumed in the 30 June 2023 actuarial investigation.